anselor/ankermake-m5-protocol/README.md

 ### Web Interface

 1. Start the webserver by running one of the following commands in the folder you placed ankerctl in.
-You’ll need to have this running whenever you want to use the web interface or send jobs to the printer via a slicer:
+You'll need to have this running whenever you want to use the web interface or send jobs to the printer via a slicer:

    Docker Installation Method: